VERTEBRAL BODY TETHERING

 Complication Studies

-Studies indicate that tether breakage is relatively common post-VBT:
+Studies indicate that tether breakage occurs post-VBT:

 - An article by PubMed reported that approximately 36% of patients experience tether breakage within three years postoperatively, with an estimated 50% incidence by 36 months.